Velebit uprising: Attack on the gendarmerie station at Brušane

 During the night between 6 and 7 September, the Ustaše launched an attack on the gendarmerie station in Brušane village near Gospić.
 Besides the ten Ustaše that arrived, some Ustaše from Gospić also participated in the assault.
 Before the attack, the Ustaše cut the phone lines to the gendarmerie station in Gospić, then opened fire on the gendarmerie station in Brušane.
 The attack lasted for half an hour, after which the Ustaše who lived in Croatia returned to their homes, while those who came from Italy went to Zadar across the Velebit.
 Though the leader of the action, Artuković, escaped, he was arrested and put on trial in 1936 in Belgrade.
 He was accused, among other Ustaše, of destruction of the gendarmerie station on the night of the action.
 One member of the group, Stjepan Devčić, was killed at Jadovno by gendarmerie members during the follow-up operation.

 Aftermath

 Despite the small scale of the uprising, the Yugoslav authorities were unnerved because the power of the Ustaše was unknown.
 As a result, major security measures were introduced.
 This action had an impact in the foreign media, especially among the Italian and Hungarian press.
 In November 1932 in an article published in the official gazette of the Communist Party of Yugoslavia, party general secretary Milan Gorkić criticised the communist leadership in Dalmatia because they did not join Ustaše during the Velebit uprising.

+Juraj Rukavina was sentenced to death by hanging for his involvement, a sentence which was later commuted to life in prison by King Alexander I. Rukavina was released from prison in 1939, but then interned shortly after.
+He was freed after the invasion of Yugoslavia, and became the commandant of the Jadovno concentration camp, where tens of thousands of Serbs and Jews were killed.
+After the war, Rukavina was captured by the British in Bleiburg.
+He was handed over to Yugoslav authorities during the Bleiburg repatriations, after which he was immediately put on trial.
+Rukavina was sentenced to death for war crimes, and was executed by firing squad in June 1945.